tidesdb/tidesdb.github.io/src/content/docs/articles/benchmark-analysis-tidesdb6-rocksdb1075.md

 The benchmarks demonstrate that TidesDB has evolved beyond a write-optimized specialist into a truly balanced, high-performance storage engine.
 It achieves exceptional write throughput while simultaneously delivering competitive-to-superior read performance—a combination that positions it as a compelling choice for modern applications.

 TidesDB's most remarkable achievement is delivering 1.76x faster random reads than RocksDB while maintaining 3.28x faster sequential writes and using 1.9x less storage space.
-This combination of advantages across multiple dimensions suggests architectural innovations beyond traditional LSM-tree designs.

 The space efficiency alone—with databases 1.2x-6.1x smaller than RocksDB for identical data—represents substantial cost savings in cloud storage scenarios.
 At scale, this could translate to millions of dollars in reduced storage costs while simultaneously improving performance.